VjunetXuuftofi/AutoTag/README.md

 A project to automatically tag certain loans on Kiva.org.
 Licensed under the Apache 2.0 license.
 Project currently in development, with almost everything still in the testing phase.
 For testing, the project currently uses the csv of assigned loans from Kivatools.org.
-Currently this is not public and cannot be uploaded to Github because it contains non-ASKI characters, so please contact me at thomas d0t woodside At gmail d0t com if you would like the data.
+This cannot be uploaded to Github because it contains non-ASKI characters, but you can download it at http://kivatools.com/downloads.
 All of the testing and implementation are done in Python 3.5, with some development done in R.